miklevin/MikeLev.in/_includes/cat_keywords.md

 <ol>
+<li><a href="/blog/openai-error-invalidrequesterror-this-model-s-maximum-context-length-is-4097-tokens/">openai.error.InvalidRequestError: This model's maximum context length is 4097 tokens</a> (Tue May 02, 2023)
+<br/>Learn how I used the OpenAI Codex API to optimize my articles for website navigation.
+I found `pip instal tiktoken` and code snippets to count tokens and chop back my input with rsplit to fit the maximum context length of 4097 tokens.</li>
 <li><a href="/blog/dropping-openai-advice-field-adding-question-field/">Dropping OpenAI Advice field, Adding Question field</a> (Fri Apr 28, 2023)
 <br/>This post explores the process of deleting advice fields from a journaling system and replacing them with more interesting questions.
 It also details how OpenAI's feedback is used to measure success with tools such as web browsers, CURL, and the Python Requests package.
 The post will be available soon at the provided URL.</li>
 <li><a href="/blog/adding-an-advice-from-openai-field-to-my-journal/">Adding an Advice From OpenAI Field to my Journal</a> (Thu Apr 27, 2023)